Community Grants

 What we fund

-We support programs and initiatives at a local community level that contribute to the building of a healthy, caring and connected community in the Wingecarribee Shire.
+We support programs and initiatives at a local community level that contribute to the building of a healthy, caring and connected community in the Southern Highlands region of NSW.
 We are seeking grant applications for initiatives that support health and welfare, education, families, youth and aged care, environmental projects and programs that support first nations people and culture.

 Take a look at some of the projects we helped fund last year.